japila-books/spark-sql-internals/docs/logical-operators/CreateMaterializedViewAsSelect.md

 `CreateMaterializedViewAsSelect` is created when:

-* `SparkSqlAstBuilder` is requested to [parse CREATE MATERIALIZED VIEW SQL statement](../sql/SparkSqlAstBuilder.md#visitCreatePipelineDataset)
+* `SparkSqlAstBuilder` is requested to [parse CREATE MATERIALIZED VIEW ...
+AS SQL statement](../sql/SparkSqlAstBuilder.md#visitCreatePipelineDataset)